The challenge to solveApply

 Effective management of big data in this domain shall be an essential element in improving the 'early warning' capabilities of any system which aims to mitigate epidemics related to vector-borne diseases.
 The full potential of combining all the available data is not yet harnessed and innovative solutions are needed to enable the system's wider use and exploitation in this context.
 Such solutions would not only help to improve the 'preparedness' and response related to vector-borne disease outbreaks, but also foster the creation of a digital solution marketplace in the domain of environmental and climate health risks.

-The specific rules of the contest will be published in the second quarter of 2018 by the European Commission, which will directly launch and manage the contest and award the prize based on the judgement of independent experts.
+The specific rules of the contest were published by the European Commission, which will directly launch and manage the contest and award the prize based on the judgement of independent experts.

 A reliable, cost-effective and scalable early warning system prototype to forecast and monitor vector-borne diseases, which should encompass innovative technological solutions integrating big data derived from different sources (e.g. space-borne, airborne, in-situ and citizen observations) in the Earth observation domain.